Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 }
 ```

-Literals and MoLang expressions are relative to the [feature origin](#).
+Literals and Molang expressions are relative to the [feature origin](#).
 See [Distribution Types](#distribution-types) for the available pre-constructed distribution systems.

 Because placement of features is so often relative to the heightmap, the incoming _y_-origin for the scatter feature may be **projected into the heightmap**: